nevesnunes/blog/_posts/2020-10-06-CTF-Writeup---TastelessCTF-2020---7_12.markdown

             - (array of byte values)
 ```

 By comparing a few other archives, we conclude that the PNG data starts at `PackPos + max(i for i in packSizes)` (it adds up to the start of the next header in the repacked archive).
-The value of `PackPos` matches the `Packed Size` reported by `7z -slt t`.
+The value of `PackPos` matches the `Packed Size` reported by `7z -slt l`.
 Notice an idiosyncrasy in the `packSizes` field: if the first byte is `>= 0x80`, then the value to read is the least significant nibble of the first byte (for the original part2_0.7z it is `0`) plus the value of the next byte.

 Is that all?
 Nope!
 We compared archives with multiple junk files, how about archives with a single junk file?